October 1, 2001

 Crystal River is backed with history dating back to 500 B.C. when the Native Americans built a settlement in the Crystal River Archaeological State Park (what It is known as today).
 The obsolete Native American name for this small town on the Gulf was originally “Weewahiiaca.”
 After the Armed Occupation Act of 1842, 22 men filed for patents for land and by mid-180s, families started settling in this small town.
 Fast forward to after the Civil War, Crystal River started to truly grow and because of the location, there was a potential to become wealthy growing citrus fruits.
 On July 3, 1923, Crystal River officially became a city.

-Crystal River not only has history in the town itself, but also has some of its original buildings and sites that anyone can visit.
+History Crystal River not only has history in the town itself, but also has some of its original buildings and sites that anyone can visit.
 As I mentioned above, there is the Crystal River Archaeological State Park which is a 61-acre pre-Columbian site with burial mounds, temple/platform mounds, a plaza area, and a substantial midden for the Native Americans.
 Then there are some buildings that you can also still visit to this day such as the Old City Hall and the Historical Crystal River Train Station.
 The Old City Hall is now the Coastal Heritage Museum, but the building was built in 1939 and served its purpose as the first permanent home for the Crystal River Government and has housed the City Manager Office, Police Department, the jail, and the fire truck.
 The Train Station was built in 1887, shortly after the first rail line from Dunnellon was built.
 The depot ended up becoming the hub for a growing business area in Crystal River.

 Now on to the things Crystal River has to offer either through the annual events or through the community.
 To start things off in the beginning of the year, there is the Florida Manatee Festival in January featuring manatee tours, food vendors, a beer and wine garden, and local fine arts and crafts.
 Then there is the Ozello Craft Show and Chili Cookoff in February, St. Patrick’s Day on Citrus Avenue in March, Mermaids and Margaritas Festival in April, the Kings Bay Pirate Fest in May, and an Old-Fashioned 4th of July.
 Then during the end of the year, there are events like the Heritage Village Scarecrow Festival in October, the Ozello Arts, Crafts, and Blue Crab Festival and the Stone Crab Jam in November, and then the Crystal River Christmas Tree Lighting Festival in December.